google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0 google.com, pub-5059501654592326, DIRECT, f08c47fec0942fa0

 What is a Crop-A-Dile?

+The front end bit is for setting eyelets and punching holes too.
 You can rotate the bits (they are the black cubes in the top photo) on the main 'jaws' of the tool to allow you to set different sized snaps, eyelets or rivets.

 And you don't have to have much muscle or dexterity because this tool can do most of the work for you.
 Even people with not much strength in their hands can usually use this tool.
+The squeezing levers are cushioned with a rubber compound that makes it even easier on hands.

 You can find these tools in most craft stores.